-- If you decide to sell off your business, you will need to payout your equity investors based on their equity percent.
+- If you decide to sell off your business you will need to payout your equity investors based on their equity percentage.

 - It is possible to lose the larger part of your business’s ownership if your equity is diluted by investors.

 - You share your business ownership with the investors.
-They will be co-owners and have legal rights know every significant thing about your business.
+They will be co-owners and have legal rights to know every significant detail about your business.

-- Even if it is not the best for you, it is a must you take your co-owners’ interests into account when making business decisions.
+- Even if it is not the best for you, it is vital that you take your co-owners’ interests into account when making business decisions.
 Otherwise, they can (and most likely will) sue you if they feel you are compromising their rights.

 Comparing Business Loans And Equity Financing

-- Timing – Business loans can get you money fast and easy for any kind of business needs than searching out investors.
+- Timing.
+Business loans can get you money fast and easy for any kind of business needs than searching for investors.
 It will only take banks and other lending institutions a few days to disburse any loan.
 On the contrary, equity financing takes a lot of time and effort.
 It can take up to six (6) months to get the funds due to the complexity of the legal arrangements, formalities and disclosures.
-If you need urgent funding, business loan is more suitable for you.
+If you need urgent funding business loan is the more suitable choice.

-- Loan Amount provided – The amount of money you can borrow through business loan, particularly as a small business is limited since lenders do request for collateral as a form of loan security.
-Most lenders do have a maximum amount they can lend businesses under different types of business loan.
-At times, it will be based on your financial condition.
+- Loan Amount Provided.
+The amount of money you can borrow through business loan particularly as a small business is limited because lenders do request collateral as a form of loan security.
+Most lenders have a maximum amount they can lend businesses under different types of business loan.
+Approval at times it will be based on your financial condition.
 However, equity financing does not require any collateral for you to be funded and the possibilities of getting a higher funding are far greater.
-If your financial need is large, you should consider equity financing.
-And if otherwise, business loan should be your better option.
+If your financial need is huge you should consider equity financing but if small a business loan should be your better option.

-- Network – Apart from the money you would like to raise, as an entrepreneur, you may need some guidance plus make necessary connections as regards your business.
-With equity funding, you can get an equity investor(s) who have detailed business experience and can open business doors for you, help you make relevant connections and even guide you towards growing your business.
-When you opt for business loans on the other hand, lenders are majorly concerned with getting their loan principal and interest back.
+- Network.
+Separate and part from the financial gains you aspire to make as an entrepreneur you will also need guidance as well as access to the right connections as it pertains to your business niche.
+With equity funding you can get an equity investor(s) who has detailed business experience and can open business doors for you, help you make relevant connections and even guide you towards growing your business.
+When you opt for business loans on the other hand lenders are majorly concerned with getting their loan principal and interest.
 They have not really invested in the growth and success of your business.

-- Business control – Taking a business loan retains you as the owner of your own company without having to answer to any investors.
-Your ownership remains intact, you take decisions alone and you are also not parting with any of your company shares.
-With equity financing, there is virtually nothing you can do without the approval of other investors.
+- Business Control.
+Taking a business loan restricts you as the owner of your own company without having to answer to investors.
+Your ownership remains intact, you make decisions alone and you are also do not have to part with any of your company shares.
+With equity financing there is virtually nothing you can do without the approval of your investor(s).
 You are accountable to them.
-If you are more particular about the ownership stake of your business, then business loan is for you.
+If you are more particular about the ownership stake of your business then business loan is the better choice.

-- Cost effectiveness – business loans are generally cheaper compared to equity financing.
-This is because you only owe the principal loan amount, interest, and fees, and retain the full ownership in your company.
+- Cost effectiveness.
+Business loans are generally cheaper when compared to equity financing.
+This is because you will only owe the principal loan amount, interest and fees and you retain the full ownership in your company.
 Conversely, equity financing is not cheap.
 Your investors are entitled to a share of your business’s profits for an indefinite period.
-If you are more comfortable sharing control of your business with partners, then you can find equity financing a mutually favorable arrangement.
-Otherwise, you should consider business loan.
+If you are more comfortable sharing control of your business with partners, then you will find equity financing a mutually favorable arrangement.
+Otherwise you should consider a business loan.

-Financing is just as important as your business and at times require taking calculated risks.
-By now, you should have known whether it is a business loan or equity financing that is right for your business.
-If you still need further assistance with your financing need, there are reputable lawyers that can help you sort through the relevant consideration.
+Financing is just as important as other aspects of your business and this at times require taking calculated risks.
+By now you should know whether it’s a business loan or an equity financing that is right for your business.
+If you still need further assistance with your financing need there are reputable lawyers that can help you sort through the relevant aspects.

-To continually educate yourself, do not hesitate to visit the online Book Store at:
+To continually educate yourself, please do not hesitate to visit the online Book Store at: